HandsOnDataViz/book/docs/HandsOnDataViz.md

 vehicle crash deaths in Florida in 2018, it usually makes no sense to compare these numbers until we *normalize* them.
-This means to adjust data that has been collected using different scales into a common reference scale.
-Often we normalize *absolute numbers* into *relative numbers*, which in other words means converting *raw data* into *rates*, in order to make more meaningful comparisons.
+This means to adjust data that has been collected using different scales into a common reference scale, or in other words to convert *raw data* into *rates* to make more meaningful comparisons.
 Even if you’ve never heard the term, perhaps you’re already normalizing data without realizing it.

 Here’s an example about motor vehicle safety that was inspired by visualization expert Alberto Cairo, with [updated 2018